-The Village concluded fiscal year 2020 with a 1.6% increase to unrestricted net position ending at \$24.3 million, and an increase of total net position by 27.4% to \$106.9 million.
+The Village concluded fiscal year 2021 with a 31.8% increase to unrestricted net position ending at \$32.0 million, and an increase of total net position by 10.4% to \$117.9 million.
 During 2018, the Village negotiated the first amendment to the Bal Harbour Shops Development Agreement which advanced the timeline for developer proffered improvements and contributions resulting in approval for redevelopment of the entire Business District of the Village.
 The negotiated development agreement includes provisions for the planning of a new waterfront park, a new Village Hall constructed by the developer, and recurring revenue streams from leased property, parking surcharges, and guarantees for ad valorem revenue in future years.
 The improvements associated with the Bal Harbour Shops redevelopment serve to solidify the Village's property values and prospective financial position.
-During 2020 the Village received conveyance of a Commercial Rental Property valued at \$20.0 million located in Bal Harbour from Bal Harbour Shops in connection with its development agreement.
+In connection with the development agreement, during 2021 the Village recorded \$1 million in developer contributions and received \$0.7 million in rental income relating to commercial rental property that was conveyed to the Village in 2020.

-During 2020, progress has been made on the Villages capital improvement projects, including the renovation of the new offsite Parks and Public Spaces facility in North Miami, Florida which, the Bal Harbour Waterfront Park is completed nearly 100% construction drawing phase of, which will provide a new community center and park amenities, such as a splash pad, kayak launch, playground as well as a the reconstruction of a seawall; the Jetty/96th Street-end project has completed 95% of the Design Development Phase; and the continued the implementation of the Utility Master Plan with improvements.
+During 2021, progress has been made on the Villages capital improvement projects, including completion of the new offsite Parks and Public Spaces facility in North Miami, Florida, the awarding of the construction contract for the Bal Harbour Waterfront Park, which will provide a new community center and park amenities, such as a splash pad, kayak launch, playground as well as the reconstruction of a seawall; the Jetty/96th Streetend project has completed 90% of the Design Development Phase; and the continued implementation of the Utility Master Plan with improvements.
 These projects serve as a catalyst for improvements to Village infrastructure which will serve residents and visitors for the next 50 years.